AppliedElegance/Sniplets/README.md

 1.0 -> Full feature parity with Clippings for Firefox; features remaining:

 - paste via keyboard shortcuts
-- buttons to add placeholders and counters manually into a new sniplet
+- editor buttons to add placeholders and counters into a new sniplet
+- import (not just restore) from backup

 1.1 -> Support for multiple "spaces" to better organize sniplets when doing different types of work.

 ## Features Under Consideration

-- dark theme
-- rtl toggle
-- rich text editing for inline rtl text
+- rtl enhancements
 - external file sync option with potential for interfacing with Clippings
 - markdown processing including check boxes
-- side panel view